-So, most of your (regular) readers are bloggers (And, lots of those bloggers don’t even care what you have to say – they’re visiting/promoting/commenting on your blog to get noticed, to get a link back, or because you reciprocate.
-But that’s another post for another day).
+So, most of your (regular) readers are bloggers when you're first starting out (and, a lot of those bloggers don't even care what you have to say - they're visiting/promoting/commenting on your blog to get noticed, to get a link back, or because you reciprocate.
+But that's another post for another day).

-I’m not saying that we, as PF bloggers, do not learn from each other.
+I'm not saying that we, as bloggers, do not learn from each other.
 WE DO.
 Quite a lot.
 I even wrote a post about that before.
-But we need to start treating our blogs more like a business, figure out our market (hint – it’s likely bloggers) and targeting that market.
+But we need to start treating our blogs more like a business, figure out our audience (hint - it's likely bloggers at first) and targeting that market.

-Since most of the people who read our blogs are other bloggers, and usually from the same genre, why are we trying to “teach” other bloggers how to do things?
-Heck, they’ve probably already written about it.
+Since most of the people who read our blogs are other bloggers in the beginning, and usually from the same genre, why are we trying to "teach" other bloggers how to do things?
+Heck, they've probably already written about it.

 Some might write generic posts like "how to increase your credit score" to get search engine traffic from those search terms, but unless you have a wildly popular blog with tons of readers and just the best SEO skills ever, you won't even be on the first page because all of your predecessors have written about that.